idehsMJ/python_webhook/README.md

-in the current version run the same query twice to get the result as for the 8 day forecast, the free api only lets you get data 5 days ahead. visit the site https://openweathermap.org for their different API calls which forecasts for different time brackets
+in the current version run the same query twice to get the result as for the 8 day forecast, the free api only lets you get data 5 days ahead. visit the site https://openweathermap.org for their different API calls which forecasts for different time brackets the current code was run on a pre-built bot (had its own intents and training examples)